kevin-george/lsd_slam/README.md

 # 1. Quickstart / Minimal Setup

-First, install LSD-SLAM following 2.1 or 2.2, depending on your Ubuntu / ROS version.
+First, install LSD-SLAM following 2.1, 2.2 (if even working), or 2.3, depending on your Ubuntu / ROS version.
 You don't need openFabMap for now.

 Download the [Room Example Sequence](http://vmcremers8.informatik.tu-muenchen.de/lsd/LSD_room.bag.zip) and extract it.